 - Schleswig-Holstein has issued their State Development Plan for Schleswig-Holstein update 2021 (Landesentwicklungsplan Schleswig-Holstein Fortschreibung 2021) in December 2021.
-The Regional Plans are currently under preparation - Mecklenburg-Vorpommern is currently preparing for a revision of the Spatial Development Programme, which includes planning for their share of the territorial sea.
-A first draft is expected to be given into consultation of public authorities and the general public in 2023.
+The Regional Plans are currently under preparation. - Mecklenburg-Vorpommern is currently preparing for a revision of the Spatial Development Programme, which includes planning for their share of the territorial sea.
+A first draft is expected to be given into consultation of public authorities and the general public in 2024.
 One priority and goal will be to expand spatial designations for further development of offshore wind energy.
 Transboundary consultations will be provided, as legally required, considering the separate regulations with Poland.

-6.3 MSP projects
+6.3 Current and recent MSP projects

-• BSH is participating in the DG Mare project eMSP NBSR (2021-24).
-The project is designed to address the urgent need for learning of maritime authorities and interministerial bodies to incorporate all these requirements into their MSPs.
-At the heart of the project is a Community of Practice (CoP) North and Baltic Seas Region that will facilitate continuous learning on the current MSP challenges ocean governance, ecosystem based approach in MSP, sustainable blue economy, monitoring and evaluation as well as sharing data, information and communication technology serving MSP.
-BSH is co-leading a Learning Strand on Monitoring and Evaluation together with Polish partners, focusing on the twin strands of evaluating coherence and the steering effects of maritime spatial plans.
-The project is accompanied by a scientific advisory board in which the BSH also participates.
-Planned outcomes include practical guidance for planners on different dimensions of M&E and how to apply them in different planning contexts.
+- BSH is going to participate in the DG Mare project Northern European Sea Basins project NESBp, which starts in November 2024 for a 30 month period until April 2027.
+The project focuses on maritime spatial planning in the North Sea with a strong interlinkage with the Baltic Sea.
+The aim is to ensure that issues related to MSP are approached in a cross-border manner.
+From this, solutions and recommendations follow that are needed to get and keep MSP futureproof for both the North Sea and the Baltic Sea.
+BSH will be co-leading the Work package 3 "Energy transition and biodiversity in MSP", working on Integrating nature protection, cumulative impact assessment and spatial mitigation.
+Other work packages will be: Project management & coordination, Ocean Governance, Multi-use in practice, Knowledge transfer & sharing and Project communication. - BSH is currently associated partner in the EMFAF-funded MSP-GREEN ("Maritime Spatial Planning As Enabler of the European Green Deal") project (Nov.
+2022 Oct.
+2024).
+The final conference will be held in cooperation with the project REGINA-MSP in October 2024. - In April 2023 the 3yr-Interreg VIB project (North Sea Region) "NORSAIC" ("Cooperation Governance for Next-Level Maritime Spatial Planning in the North Sea") has been approved, BSH being a project partner with Universität Oldenburg as the Lead Partner.
+Activities focus on issues of adapation of MSP to future challenges such as climate change; developing innovative approaches and tools for multi-use of space, cumulative impact of maritime activities and landsea interaction; capacity building.
+Project partners include SwAM and Danish institutions. - BSH has been participating in the DG Mare project eMSP NBSR (2021-24).
+The project was designed to address the urgent need for learning of maritime authorities and interministerial bodies to incorporate all these requirements into their MSPs.
+At the heart of the project was a Community of Practice (CoP) North and Baltic Seas Region that will facilitate continuous learning on the current MSP challenges ocean governance, ecosystem based approach in MSP, sustainable blue economy, monitoring and evaluation as well as sharing data, information and communication technology serving MSP.
+BSH was co-leading a Learning Strand on Monitoring and Evaluation together with Polish partners, focusing on the twin strands of evaluating coherence and the steering effects of maritime spatial plans.
+The project was accompanied by a scientific advisory board in which the BSH also participated.
+Outcomes include practical guidance for planners on different dimensions of M&E and how to apply them in different planning contexts.